FreeCAD/FreeCAD-Enhancement-Proposals/FEP0002-Asynchronous-Document-Recompute-and-Multithreading-Infrastructure.md

 ### Impact on existing subsystems / features

-* **Add-ons** relying on synchronous hooks may require adaptation to async callbacks, depending on which async synchronization model is chosen.
+* **Addons** relying on synchronous hooks may require adaptation to async callbacks, depending on which async synchronization model is chosen.
 * **Performance**: Shared Recursive Locking will introduce some overhead, it's unclear how much)

 ### Python GIL Considerations